url-kaist/Quatro/README.md

 ### Prerequisites

-In this study, fast point feature histogram (FPFH) is utilized, which is widely used as a conventional descriptor for the registration.
+In this study, the fast point feature histogram (FPFH) is utilized, which is widely used as a conventional descriptor for the registration.
 However, the original FPFH for a 3D point cloud captured by a 64-channel LiDAR sensor takes **tens of seconds**, which is too slow.
 In summary, still, feature extraction & matching is the bottleneck for global registration :worried: (in fact, the accuracy is not very important because Quatro is extremely robust against outliers!).

 For this reason, we employ voxel-sampled FPFH, which is preceded by voxel-sampling.
 This is followed by the correspondence test.
 In addition, we employ [Patchwork](https://arxiv.org/abs/2108.05560), which is the state-of-the-art method for ground segmentation, and image projection to reject some subclusters, which is proposed in [Le-GO-LOAM](https://github.com/RobustFieldAutonomyLab/LeGO-LOAM).
 These modules are not presented in our paper!